Slumping Suns set for showdown with rival Warriors

 Ayton (left ankle sprain) is considered questionable for the Suns.

-To add insult to injury, the Suns could find themselves the untimely visitors on the night when Curry returns to the Golden State lineup.
+To add insult to injury, the Suns find themselves the untimely visitors on the night when Curry returns to the Golden State lineup.
+ESPN reported that Curry is set to make his return and start the game.

-The Warriors star, who had 50 points in the most recent loss at Phoenix in November, has missed Golden State’s last 11 games with a dislocated left shoulder.
-However, he was able to practice over the last two days and the Warriors in turn have slapped a “probable” tag on his potential return for the nationally televised contest.
+The Warriors’ star, who had 50 points in the most recent loss at Phoenix in November, has missed Golden State’s last 11 games with a dislocated left shoulder.
+However, he was able to practice over the last two days and the Warriors slapped a “probable” tag on his potential return for the nationally televised contest.

 If the Warriors learned anything from their previous game, a 115-101 home loss to the Orlando Magic on Saturday, it was not to expect much from a player coming off a long absence.